 More Danger on the Horizon for Millions of Arctic Animals

-Throughout the summer, other birds, like the colorful Atlantic puffins, the great northern Divers, the critically endangered razorbills and many, many others come to the Bear Island cliffs.
+Throughout the summer, other birds, like the colorful Atlantic puffins, the great northern divers, the critically endangered razorbills and many, many others come to the Bear Island cliffs.
 Also others, like the pink footed geese, barnacle geese and brent geese make a stopover on Bear Island when they fly south in autumn.
 Arctic foxes live on the flatter parts of the island.
-In the surrounding waters, seals, white-beaked dolphins, minke whales and walruses live off the abundant fish.
+In the surrounding waters, seals, white-beaked dolphins, minke whales and walruses live off the abundant fish.15531

 Both birds and mammals pass the Wisting field in their search for food or on their way south for the winter.
 When the time for their migration comes, the common guillemots leave Bear Island.
 The newly hatched young birds cannot fly yet.
 So, the fathers undertake a dangerous journey when they swim with their young to their winter hide-out.
 They swim for 3 weeks.
 On their way, they pass the Wisting oil reserves.
 If the oil companies cause a leak at the Wisting oil field, these common guillemots will be the first to die.
 Fin whales and humpback whales also regularly swim by the Wisting oil field.
 In case of an oil spill, these intelligent animals will also become sick or die.

 Bear Island is not the only unique ecosystem in the Barents Sea.
 The Marginal Ice Zone is another one of the Barents Sea’s treasures.
 All kinds of different animals, plants and algae live there.
 The Marginal Ice Zone changes with the weather and the seasons.
 It consists of floating ice and open sea.
 The further north you go, the sea becomes less open and the ice denser.
 While some of the ice melts in the summer, the ice zone expands south during the winter months.
 At its nearest point, the Marginal Ice Zone starts 125 km (78 mi) from the Wisting oil reserve.
 The zone’s combination of different types of ice and deep and shallow waters creates a flourishing Arctic ecosystem.
 Numerous smaller and bigger animals and plants depend on it.
 Fish feed off plankton and algae from the ice, and polar bears move across the ice when they hunt.
-Seals leave their babies on the ice until they can swim.
+Baby seals live on the ice until they can swim.

 Risking it All for an Energy Source of the Past

-An oil spill at Wisting would destabilize the Barents Sea ecosystems.
+An oil spill in the Barents Sea would destabilize the Arctic ecosystems.
 Even a smaller leak could have serious consequences for the most exposed animals.
 One drop of oil is enough to kill a sea bird.
 The rough sea whips up the oil and makes it even more poisonous.
-Mammals breathe in the toxic parts of the oil or eat poisoned prey.
-Oil-covered Bear Island cliffs could no longer be a nesting home for birds.
+Mammals breathe in the toxic parts of the oil or eat poisoned prey.15533 Oil-covered Bear Island cliffs could no longer be a nesting home for birds.
 Birds, fish, whales and seals would lose the basis of their existence.

-Cleaning up an oil spill in the fierce Barents Sea waters could be impossible.
+Cleaning up an oil spill in the fierce Barents Sea waters could quickly become impossible.
 In the completely dark and foggy winter, waves can become more than 10 meters (32 ft) high.
 Air temperatures drop to -25 °C (-13°F).
 Equipment freezes, and it becomes very difficult to clean oil off the sea surface.
-Equinor and OMV have said they might not be able to clean up a winter oil spill in the Barents Sea.
-Even when a clean-up is doable, it takes time.
-In the time workers would need to fight the elements, the spill could continue its disastrous path through the Arctic.
+The Norwegian environmental agency and experts on the Arctic have criticized Equinor for not taking the risks associated with the Wisting project seriously.14653Equinor and OMV themselves acknowledged it might be impossible to clean up a winter oil spill in the Barents Sea.
+Even if a clean-up were possible, it would take time.
+During the time that workers would need to fight the elements, the spill would continue its disastrous path through the Arctic.

-Exploration in Limbo
+Exploration in Troubled Waters

 Fight for a Different Future for the Arctic